 Why this matters

-Without an order management system in place to maintain drop-ship partner data, you must depend on user-driven manual processes, like emailing drop-ship partners, to determine if an item can be drop shipped and from which partner.
+Without an order management system in place to maintain drop-ship partner data, you must depend on user-driven manual processes.
+These include tasks like emailing drop-ship partners or third-party logistics (3PL) partners, to determine if an item can be drop-shipped and from which partner.

 Communicating with drop-ship partners typically takes place via email, a process way too slow for today’s omnichannel consumer standards.
 As a result, you may carry more inventory, pay higher shipping prices, or see slower fulfillment times because your visibility into additional options is limited.

 Enable real-time order fulfillment data in the cloud.
-Staff can quickly compare drop shipping options (what products can be drop shipped, when and from what partner) and determine the best method.
-The system then sends products straight to the consumer from the manufacturer, distributor or supplier.
+Staff can quickly compare drop shipping options (what products can be drop shipped, when, and from what partner) and determine the best method.
+The OMS system then sends products straight to the consumer from the manufacturer, distributor, or supplier.

-Connecting drop shipping providers with an order management system through an EDI connection provides inventory visibility into additional fulfillment options to automatically validate all options and dramatically improve order fulfillment.
+Connecting drop-shippers with an order management system through an EDI connection provides inventory visibility into additional fulfillment options.
+This automatically validates all options and dramatically improves order fulfillment.

-For example, if an item can be fulfilled by three different drop-ship partners, the order management system automatically shows which partner offers the cheapest or fastest shipping.
+For example, let’s say an item can be fulfilled by 3 different drop-ship partners.
+The order management system automatically shows which partner offers the cheapest or fastest shipping.
 If an item is in stock at a store, it may be better to fulfill the order from there.
-The system may also divide multi-item orders amongst stores, DCs, warehouses or suppliers automatically to ensure the best-possible cost and speed.
+The OMS system may also divide multi-item orders amongst stores, DCs, warehouses, or suppliers automatically to ensure the best possible cost and speed.

 Right inventory by channel